Andrade-Diego/leetCodeSolns/README.md

 ## Minimum Number of Steps to Make Two Strings Anagram
 * **[Python](https://github.com/Andrade-Diego/leetCodeSolns/blob/master/minStepsToMakeAnagram.cpp)**
+Used Counter() from the Collections library to count instances of characters in the string.
+Then iterating through the Counter object containing the two strings' difference allowed me to find the steps needed to make the second string an anagram.
   * Runtime: 252 ms, faster than 41.93% of Python submissions.
   * Memory Usage: 14.8 MB, less than 72.24% of Python submissions.
-  * used Counter() from the Collections library to count instances of characters in the string.
-Then iterating through the Counter object containing the two strings' difference allowed me to find the steps needed to make the second string an anagram.